 Do you want to be led through practice, or lead yourself?
 Leading yourself through practice can be a fun way to tune into your body and find what movement it’s craving.
 If you’re newer to yoga or don’t want to think about sequencing we recommend putting a yoga video on.
 Mountain Yoga offers on-demand classes to all members + virtual live classes every day, but there are also videos online!

-If you’re using yoga as your workout look for something with a higher energy- Fire Fusion, Flow, or Earth classes.
+If you’re using yoga as your workout look for something with a higher energy- Fusion, Flow, or Hatha classes.

-If you want to relax and rejuvenate look for a Water Restore, Yoga Nidra, or Qigong classes.
+If you want to relax and rejuvenate look for Restore, Yoga Nidra, or Qigong classes.

 Make it a habit

 If you want to see results then make your home practice a habit.
 Even if it’s just a few minutes each day.
 I recommend trying to make it to the studio at least 3 times per week, and supplementing that with home practice.
 For me, sometimes that’s 10-30 minutes of easy-going asana, sometimes it’s a warmup and practicing more difficult postures.
 I would have never figured out headstand, full camel, or some of my favorite wheel variations without playing at home!!